statico/route.js/README.txt

 /***********************************************************************

-  jquery.route.js enables you to create "routes" based on a unique URI routes are states that may have events bound to them  routes can be triggered anywhere by calling route('/foo').run() this is a javascript implementation of Inversion of Control
+  jquery.route.js enables you to create "routes" based on a unique path a route can be considered a unique state a route may have multiple functions bound to them a route can be triggered by calling route('/foo').run()

   *** http://en.wikipedia.org/wiki/Inversion_of_control ***
      	    *** "Don't call us, we'll call you" ***